Gorzkowice

-The village has a population of 3,310.

 History

 The oldest known mention of the village comes from 1335.
 The name comes from an Old Polish male name Gorzek.
-It was a private village of Polish nobility, administratively located in the Sieradz Voivodeship in the Greater Poland Province of the Polish Crown.
-It was a town from 1494 to 1508.
+It was a private village of Polish nobility, administratively located in the Piotrków County in the Sieradz Voivodeship in the Greater Poland Province of the Kingdom of Poland.

 Following the joint German-Soviet invasion of Poland, which started World War II in September 1939, the village was occupied by Germany until 1945.
 In September 1944, during the Warsaw Uprising, the Germans deported over 13,000 Varsovians from the Dulag 121 camp in Pruszków, where they were initially imprisoned, to Gorzkowice.
 Those Poles were mainly old people, ill people and women with children.

 In 2008, the village was hit by a tornado which damaged dozens of houses.

 Sports

 The local sports club is GUKS Gorzkowice with football, table tennis and chess sections.